Salahuddin family

 The Salahuddin family is a Maldivian descended family that are active in law, poetry, and politics.
-The immediate family of Hussain Salahuddin included his 8 children among his 3 wives.
+The immediate family of Hussain Salahuddin includes his eight children among his three wives.

 Immediate family

 Wives

 Salahuddin had three wives, Tuttu Goma, Sanfa Manike, Dhon Didi.

 Children

 Mariyam Saeed

 Mariyam Saeed (މަރިޔަމް ސައީދު) was a Maldivian poet who served as the first lady of the Maldives from 1968 to 1969 during the presidency of her husband Ibrahim Nasir.
 She is the child of Hussain Salahuddin with his wife Tuttu Goma.

 Fathimath Saeed

-Fathimath Saeed (ފާޠިމަތު ސަޢީދު was a Maldivian poet who served as the first lady of the Maldives during the presidency of her husband, Mohamed Amin Didi.
+Fathimath Saeed (ފާޠިމަތު ސަޢީދު) was a Maldivian poet who served as the first lady of the Maldives during the presidency of her husband, Mohamed Amin Didi.
 She's the daughter of Hussain Salahuddin with his wife Tuttu Goma.

 Ibrahim Shihab

 Ibrahim Shihab was a Maldivian poet and politician who served as the vice president of the Maldives from 1975 to 1977.
 He also served as the Attorney General, Speaker of the People's Majlis, and the Vazeerul Ma'aarif.
 He's the son of Hussain Salahuddin through his wife Tuttu Goma.